Your Strength Training Reference Guide (Reps, Sets, and How to Progress)

 Add one additional set before increasing load

-You don't have to do all of these at once.
+You do not have to do all of these at once.
 Small, consistent increases over weeks and months add up to significant strength gains over time.
-This is progressive overload — and it's the most important principle in strength training.
+This is progressive overload — and it is the single most important principle in strength training.

 How Often Should I Train?